SingleDigitIQ/cozylights/README.md

 **3. if a light source in a game/mod is not static, sometimes disappears or changes the brightness according to whatever, cozy lights won't behave as intended.**

-**4. Alpha version means that it probably does not behave as intended in general.**

 Voxel light maps are a complete game changer - if you are an artist or a builder you will notice that it is almost like going from 2d to 3d in terms of depth.
 You now have 14 shades for every building block, and it does not have to register 14 versions of every building block.
 Cobble only challenge has got a whole lot easier, something fun to look at with the least fun texture is possible now with just this mod :>

 You can also build these lights just like you do with any structures, in other words, place invisible blocks of light of all possible engine light levels block-by-block.
 Tools are coming soon to make this process more user-friendly, right now you will need to make them visible and interactable in debug mode.